brene/docs/content/reference/simple-api.md

 }
 ```

-Note: You can supply any unique field that is marked unique in your project.
-For example, if you declared the `title` field of the `Post` model to be unique, you could identify a post by specifying its unique title:
+Note: To select the node, you can supply any field that is marked unique in your project.
+For example, if you already declared the `title` field of the `Post` model to be unique, you could select a post by specifying its unique title:

 ```graphql
 query {